There are many breeds of dogs with double coats, so it is important to know how to groom and care for it, and not ruin it by shaving it.

 Which Dog Breeds have a double coat?

 A lot of dog breeds have double coats.
 Herding dogs with double coats include both the Australian Shepherd and Cattle Dog, Border Collie, German Shepherd, and the Shetland Sheepdog.
-Spitz-type dogs with double coats include the Alaskan and Siberian Huskies, Alaskan Malamute, American Eskimo, Chow Chow, and Sheba Inu.
+Spitz-type dogs with double coats include the Japanese Spitz, Alaskan and Siberian Huskies, Alaskan Malamute, Samoyed, American Eskimo, Chow Chow, and Shiba Inu.
 Some sporting dogs with this type of coat are the Labrador Retriever, Chesapeake Bay Retriever, American Water Spaniel, and the Golden Retriever.
 Terriers like the Australian Terrier, Rat Terrier, Wheaten Terrier, and West Highland White Terrier have double coats.
 Among the smaller toy dog breeds the Pomeranian, Shih Tzu, Havanese, and Yorkshire Terrier have double coats.

 Can you shave a dog with a double coat?